NormB/colima-services/docs/VAULT.md

 **When Credentials Are Loaded:**

-The `manage-colima.sh` script automatically loads credentials during startup:
+The `manage-devstack.sh` script automatically loads credentials during startup:

 1. Start Vault container
 2. Wait 5 seconds for Vault to be ready